vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Response times when using myOfflineAi

-- When you send your first message, it make a minute to get your first response.
-But after that responses are much faster.
+When you send your first message, it may a minute to get your first response.
+But after that responses are much faster.<br>
-- Similarly when you submit an image or a pdf, the response time to the first message may take a while.
+Similarly when you submit an image or a pdf, the response time to the first message may take a while.
 But subsequent responses are faster.

 Therefore, please be patient for the first response.